 Prostate Cancer Radiation Therapy in Miami, FL

 HIFU also is known as High Intensity Focused Ultrasound and CyberKnife Radiation Therapy are both used to treat prostate cancer and are alternatives to surgery or other types of radiation therapy.

 Both CyberKnife and Proton are forms of radiation, however CyberKnife has many advantages over proton beam radiation as a prostate cancer treatment.
 CyberKnife is the most advanced treatment available, using image-guided robotics to destroy tumors while preserving the surrounding tissue.

 CyberKnife Radiosurgery is a highly focused radiotherapy also known as stereotactatic body radiosurgery (SBRT).
 Unlike conventional radiation techniques traditionally used to treat certain types of cancer, the CyberKnife machine delivers a high dose of radiation in a single or small number of treatments.
 It is a non-invasive, painless treatment that may be an alternative to open surgery in many cases.

 The CyberKnife system uses image-guided robotics to precisely destroy tumors and other lesions with multiple beams of high-energy radiation.Using missile-guided radiation technology to target tumors with pinpoint accuracy, CyberKnife delivers radiation directly to the tumor while leaving healthy surrounding tissue untouched.
-Because of this missile technology, CyberKnife can track the tumor even when a patient moves or breathes.
+Because of this missile technology.

 CyberKnife therapy requires only five treatments.
 Each treatment fraction is a much higher dose than given with proton therapy.
 This is called hypofractionated treatments.